Customer Engagement is one of the most important marketing activities. It is so crucial to the success of any business organization.

-Don’t just share text-based content, mix it up with videos.
+Don’t just share text based content, mix it up with videos.
 Do a webinar once in a quarter.
-Maybe create an informative whitepaper or actionable guide in the form of an e-book.
+Maybe create an informative whitepaper or actionable guide in the form of e-book.
 You can even write a product review.

 Create a content team or hire freelancers to keep the content flow.